Seiobo There Below: 1597. Ze'ami Is Leaving

-This chapter describes the exile of Ze'ami to Sado Island and the circumstances of his composition of his final work Kintoosho.
-Ze'ami is outrageously exiled at an advanced age, and forced to leave Kyoto to Sado, from which he will never return.
+This chapter describes the exile of Ze'ami to Sado Island and the circumstances surrounding the composition of his final work Kintoosho.
+Ze'ami is outrageously exiled at an advanced age and forced to leave Kyoto to Sado, from which he will never return.
 He is forced to say his final goodbyes to his friends and family, and take a ship to Sado.
 The ship is delayed for several days before the weeklong journey to the island.
 Along the way, he is wracked by painful memories and confusion on time.
 Everything he passes on the shore evokes another strong memory for him.

 Arriving at Sado, he tries to sleep the first night on the ground of a rocky hut.
 The next day he begins his journey on horseback, being led by a peasant boy.
 He confuses the things the boy points out with landmarks from Kyoto.
 When he finally reaches the temple of Manpuku-ji, he has some relief from his memory by discovering some new beauty.
-The local regent from Shinpo overseeing his case, instructs him to work on something to keep him occupied.
+The local regent from Shinpo overseeing his case instructs him to work on something to keep him occupied.
 Ze'ami halfheartedly works on a Noh mask, but cannot finish it.

 Ze'ami then asks to be transferred to the Shoho-ji temple, as he thinks it will suit him better.
-There, he spends a lot of time at a large boulder, praying and reciting poems.
+There he spends a lot of time at a large boulder, praying and reciting poems.
 Eventually, he begins to write on the rustic paper they supply him.
 In his confused state, he has no idea whether his writing is his own, or passages from another author.
 At first he struggles to set his scraps into chronological order, but eventually can recall the time of his exile.
 During the editing process, the work finally begins to cohere, and Ze'ami completes the Kintoosho, which shows his religious belief through the story of his exile.
 When the attendants discover his body between his window and bed, and the completed Kintoosho, they also discover a scrap of paper saying 'Ze'ami is leaving,' and throw it away.

 2584.
 Screaming Beneath the Earth

-A short chapter describing how the buried sculptures of the Shang dynasty represent and guard death in a way they original artists could never have predicted.
+A short chapter describing how the buried sculptures of the Shang dynasty represent and guard death in a way the original artists could never have predicted.
 The dragons perhaps meant to scare people away from the graves are all that remain.
 Time crushes and erases more than anyone can imagine.
 Nothing remains of the graves except the screaming of these artistic works, which will be gone with time, like our memories and everything we think eternal.